zoya-iftekhar/CodeClauseInternship_Chatbot-Creation/README.md

 # CodeClauseInternship_Chatbot-Creation
-Develop a simple chatbot that can engage in basic conversations with users.
+Task: Develop a simple chatbot that can engage in basic conversations with users.

+### Tech Stack
+Pytorch
+NLTK
+Python
+NLP